centreon/centreon-documentation/cloud/getting-started/about-centreon-cloud.md

 ## What is Centreon Cloud?

-Centreon Cloud is the Centreon monitoring platform installed in our Cloud infrastructure: read our [product description](https://www.centreon.com/centreon-cloud/).
+Centreon Cloud is the Centreon monitoring platform installed in our Cloud infrastructure.
+For detailed product information, visit our [product description page](https://www.centreon.com/centreon-cloud/).

 ## What is the SLA for Centreon Cloud?

+Centreon Cloud is committed to a high service quality with the following guarantees:

 * The SLA for Centreon Cloud is 99.5%.
 More information in our [Terms and Conditions](https://www.centreon.com/legal/en/Cloud-Services-terms-ROW).